philipszdavido/google-analytics-with-angular/README.md

 # Setup and Usage
 1. Setup up a Google Analytics account.
-1. Clone this repo.
+1. Clone this repo:

     git clone https://github.com/philipszdavido/google-analytics-with-angular

-1. Move into the `google-analytics-with-angular` directory from the terminal.
+1. Move into the `google-analytics-with-angular` directory from the terminal:

     cd google-analytics-with-angular

 1. Open `index.html` in your editor, and change the `UA-109919601-1` code to yours.
-1. Run the app.
+1. Run the app:

     ng serve